valueforvalue/Family-Worship-md/FamilyWorship.md

 ###Benediction

 The benediction is not simply a prayer, it is an announcement of the grace bestowed by God upon his children.
-It should be proceeded with thankfulness to God for his grace and inumerable blessings.
+It should be proceeded with thankfulness to God for his grace and innumerable blessings.
 [Num 6:24-26 or 2 Cor 13:14]

 * The grace principle and the Immanuel principle are still in effect.
 "I will be a God to you, and you will be my people."
-* The Immanuel principle is secured in Christ our saviour.
+* The Immanuel principle is secured in Christ our Saviour.
 * We are not our own we belong to Christ.
 * His name is written upon us.